max-fatouros/Latex-Tutorial/README.md

 └── overleaf.png
 ```

 4. Compile the `main.tex` in the `lecture-notes` directory.
-Read the compiled pdf and then the source-code of that `main.tex`.
+Read the compiled pdf and the source-code of that `main.tex`.
 5. Compile the `main.tex` in the `handout` directory.
 Read the compiled pdf and fill-out the source-code of that `main.tex` as you go.